 The program begins with the JA Be Entrepreneurial program taught by the requesting teacher.
 In the 5-7 sessions, students are introduced to the elements of successful business start-ups and work in groups to create a business plan.

 created by student teams and submitted by deadline

-Classes split into as many teams of 3-5 students as desired to create short product or service pitch videos.
-These products and services are VIRTUAL; it is not expected that the students will indeed follow through to create actual products and services – but of course they are welcome to if they like!
+Classes split into as many teams of 2-5 students as desired to create short product or service pitch videos.
+These products and services are fictional; it is not expected that the students will indeed follow through to create actual products and services – but of course they are welcome to if they like!

-These videos will be viewed and voted on by startup mentors and thought leaders.
+These videos will be viewed and voted on by StartUp supporters and thought leaders.

 StartUp Finals Competition

-A select number of teams will be invited to participate in the JA StartUp Finals where they will work with mentors to perfect business plans and pitches and present ideas in a Shark Tank-style competition.
-The winning team earns a $2,500 scholarship and bragging rights!
+A select number of teams will be invited to participate in the JA StartUp Finals where they will work with mentors to perfect business plans and make virtual presentations to a panel of judges, who then deliberate and choose the winning team.
+The winning team earns a scholarship and bragging rights!

 business plan; capitalization; company structure; entrepreneurship; financial tools; company launch; leadership; liquidate; marketing; personal action plan; pitch; product development process; product and service evaluation; quality control; sales techniques; supply chain; SWOT analysis.

 For more information, please contact Kim at kbrown@JAtoday.org.